elibooklover/ENGL304-Spring2021/syllabus.md

 Grading Scale: A (90-100); B (80-89); C (70-79); D (60-69); F (59 or less)

 ## Attendance and Late Paper Policy
 Expectations of the English Department and the University Rules are that you complete classwork and submit all assignments in the sequence they are assigned, by the deadlines posted on Canvas.
-It is your responsibility to check if your assignments were submitted successfully and correctly on Canvas and the Course Repository. <b>You are also expected to attend class regularly.</b> Any student in excess of <b>two unexcused absences</b> is eligible to be reported for excessive absences; any unexcused absence over this limit will lead to the loss of three percent of your final grade per absence. <b>Being more than 5 minutes late to class is considered an absence.</b> <br>
+It is your responsibility to check if your assignments were submitted successfully and correctly on Canvas. <b>You are also expected to attend class regularly.</b> Any student in excess of <b>two unexcused absences</b> is eligible to be reported for excessive absences; any unexcused absence over this limit will lead to the loss of three percent of your final grade per absence. <b>Being more than 5 minutes late to class is considered an absence.</b> <br>

 <b>Annotations and Homework Assignments will not be accepted late.</b> For all other assignments, you will lose 10% off the final assignment grade for <u><b>every day</b></u> past the due date.
 The Late Paper Policy for this course follows the guidelines described in the University Student Rules, “Section 7.
 Attendance” (http://student-rules.tamu.edu/rule07).